Your day-by-day itinerary

 Ubud is the bohemian centre of Bali, an atmospheric world of small artist studios, yoga schools, restaurants and cafes.
 Spend two nights ambling amongst the rice terraces that flow down the hills and into the valleys like rich green waterfalls.
 Watch daily life unfold in authentic villages, learn about coffee production and soak up the inspiring spirit of the place.

 Trek to rainbow crater lakes, explore bamboo forests and meet the local tribespeople of remote Flores.
 Soak in natural hot springs and scale smoking volcanoes.
-While it’s short on tourists, it’s big on scenery and mystical atmosphere.
-Learn about timeless tribal rituals and laze on volcanic beaches.
+While it’s short on tourists, it’s big on scenery, timeless tribal rituals and a culture which is entirely unique and incredibly welcoming.

 Over five days, you’ll travel from the east to the west of Flores, meaning ‘The Cape of Flowers’.
 It’s a rustic adventure with staggering landscapes and eye-opening local traditions.
 The island is home to a number of ethnic groups still living in partial isolation, as well as endless spice plantations, cascading rice paddies and flower-filled valleys.